'None Is' or 'None Are'?

-"None" Is Singular
+'None' Is Singular

-"None" can mean roughly “not one” and be followed by a singular verb.
-It also takes a singular verb when followed by a mass noun:
+When "none" means roughly “not one” or “no single one,” it’s followed by a singular verb.
+It also takes a singular verb when it’s followed by a mass noun, like “water”:

 None of the water is polluted.

-"None" Is Plural
+'None' Is Plural

 I talked to the boys, and none of them are coming to the party.

 You may be chided by the uninformed when you follow "none" with a plural verb, but don’t be afraid to do so if your sentence calls for it.
 The AP Stylebook, the Chicago Manual of Style, Garner’s Modern English Usage, the Oxford English Dictionary, and the American Heritage Dictionary Usage Note all say it’s fine to use a plural verb with the word “none” if it means something like “no two,” “not any,” or “no amount of these things.”
 In fact, the American Heritage Usage Note gives many examples from important writers and even throws down an example from the King James Bible:

 All the drinking vessels of king Solomon were of gold ... none were of silver.

 Sometimes either a singular or a plural verb will work:

 None of them is brave.
 (Not one of them is brave.)